 - It may sound a bit twangy for some

 The Donner A-Style Mandolin has the traditional A-style for beginners who want to learn all about how to play the classics.
-It has eight-strings so it provides that learning curve, made of the right-hand design that feels smooth and accurate.
-This mandolin also has the mahogany body, which produces the rich and bright sound to enjoy!
+It has eight strings so it provides that learning curve, made of the right-hand design that feels smooth and accurate.
+This mandolin also has a mahogany body, which produces a rich and bright sound to enjoy!

 It has the right-hand design and great quality I appreciate, coming with the chrome-plated tuners and even the extra accessories meant for beginners.
 There’s even a money-back guarantee in case something goes wrong.
 With all this in mind, I believe it to be worth the price.

-- Has the beautiful sunburst finish and mahogany body for great sound
+- Has a beautiful sunburst finish and mahogany body for great sound

 - Good playability